 This Policy encourages Personnel to report an issue if they genuinely believe someone has engaged in serious wrongdoing.

 This Policy forms part of the Company's risk management framework which includes the Risk Management Policy and other related documents.
-Please also refer to the Company's Code of Conduct for further information.
+This Policy should be read in conjunction with the Company's Code of Conduct.